 So in this article, I’m going to go through each generation of the Chromecast.
 I’ll tell you what was added and what the differences were.

-That way, you can decide if a newer generation Chromecast has a ‘must-have’ feature that you need.
+You can decide if a newer generation Chromecast has a ‘must-have’ feature that you need.

 1st Generation Chromecast